-BOSTON, Mass. – The Wesleyan women's soccer team shut out Wellesley, 2-0 on Sunday afternoon in Boston.
+BOSTON, Mass. – Head Coach Eva Meredith earned her 100th win as the Wesleyan women's soccer team shut out Wellesley, 2-0 on Sunday afternoon in Boston.
 The Cardinals avenged their loss from 2000, which was the last time to two teams met.
 With the win, Wesleyan improves to 2-1, while Blue drops to 2-2.

 HOW IT HAPPENED:

 - Wesleyan had back-to-back opportunities to get on the board during the 18th minute of play, but shots by Emily Ribatt and Gianna Argento were blocked by Wellesley defenders, keeping the game scoreless.

 - The Cardinals struck first, grabbing the 1-0 advantage at the 20:18 mark when Liz Young beat the goalie one-on-one before burying the ball in the bottom right of the net.

 - Wellesley had an opportunity just seconds later, but the Wesleyan defense came up big with a clear, preserving its lead.

 - The Cardinals had a great chance to double the score during the 35th minute when Mackenzie Mitchell connected with Andi Wiley's corner, but Mitchell's header shot went just wide right.

 - The Blue looked to knot the game at the 55:46 mark, but Kendall You Mak's shot was denied when Cardinal goalkeeper Sarah Hammond flew through the air and punched the ball away.